Standing with You

 "Standing with You" is a song by Australian singer Guy Sebastian, released on 26 June 2020 as the fourth single from his ninth studio album T.R.U.T.H..
-The song debuted at number 23 on the ARIA charts, becoming Sebastian's 24th ARIA top 50 single.
+The song reached number 10 on the Australian charts, Sebastian's 24th ARIA top 50 single, and 14th to peak in the top 10.
+It achieved 2x platinum certification in Australia, and was also certified gold in New Zealand.